 Yes, you read it right.
 Yoga!

 I hear you thinking: but isn’t yoga about physical postures and movements?

 Yes and no. Yoga has 8 limbs, as they are called.
 And the postures are limb number 3.

-Limb 1 and 2 are all about ethics, Limb 3 and 4 are about the body and cultivating enough energy to be able to climb through limbs 5, 6, and 7 to the ultimate 8.
+Limbs 1 and 2 are all about ethics, and limbs 3 and 4 are about the body and cultivating enough energy to be able to climb through limbs 5, 6, and 7 to the ultimate 8.

 But Limbs 4 to 8 are all about meditation.
 That is how important they find this practice in yoga.

 Yoga literally means ‘union’.
 Depending on who you ask, the yoga practitioner wants to achieve union with God or the universal energy.
 Albeit both might be the same.
 I leave that in the middle.

 The yogi will thus use his meditation to try to make a connection with the divine.
 The wisdom aspect here is that you realize that you are connected to all that is surrounding us.

 We breathe in the air that the trees have purified for us.
 Sadhguru (and Indian Guru) half-jokingly says that half of our lungs are outside our body.
 And in a certain sense, he is right.

 The meditative practices in yoga are thus geared at showing us that we are part of a whole and that the whole is part of us.
 Union is achieved!